mpeeples2008/ArchNetSci/_book/index.md

 function_name(arguments)
 ```

 This format is a fairly simple example.
-Some functions can be quite complex, but that complexity is usually about combining loops and conditional statements and other processes discussed above within the function rather than anything new or beyond what we've shown you so far.
+Some functions can be quite complex, but that complexity is usually a product of combining loops and conditional statements and other processes discussed above within the function rather than anything new or beyond what we've shown you so far.
 Let's take a look at a simple worked example to see how custom functions work:

 ```r